assemblerflow/flowcraft/docs/create_template.rst

 This class decorator allows the program to fetch information on the script version, build and template name.
 For example::

-    # This can also be declared after the imports for example
+    # This can also be declared after the imports
     __version__ = "1.0.0"
     __build__ = "15012018"
     __template__ = "process_abricate-nf"

-The ` MainWrapper` decorator should be added to the main function of the script.
+The ``MainWrapper`` decorator should be added to the main function of the script.
 E.g.::

     @MainWrapper